Are you scared or excited of forthcoming groundbreaking innovations?

 This is just one example of how people connect dots through a limitless brain.

-Remember, if we are improving on existing things then we are innovators not creators.
+Remember, if we are only improving on existing things then we are innovators not creators.

 Creativity brings something into existence that has never been here before like the work of Albert Einstein or Sir Isaac Newton or Stephen King.